 Now if there is one song which simply cries out for extension, it is “Bring On, Bring On”.
 And while they would certainly stretch out the instrumental sections during their live sets, a la The Allman Brothers Band, the version as it is presented on Three Snakes comes across as too restricted and confined.
 In other words, “Bring On…” is a quintessential jam number more than anything else, and that’s precisely the context in which it ought to have been presented here.

-“Let Me Share the Ride” has the band cruising down that old blues-rock highway, with some tasteful harmonica, and is the kind of song the album would have greatly benefited from had there have been more like it.
+“Let Me Share the Ride” has them cruising down that old blues-rock highway, with some tasteful harmonica, and is the kind of song the album would have greatly benefited from had there have been more like it.